-Four Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'
+4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

-Four Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'
+4 Key Takeaways From Washington's Big Tech Hearing On 'Monopoly Power'

 Four Big Tech CEOs spent Wednesday being grilled — virtually — by House lawmakers, creating a first-ever spectacle that was by turns revealing and, inevitably, awkward.